waveform80/picamera/docs/fov.rst

 = = = = = = = = === = = = = = = = =

 The second line of data is reset (this time some sensor element states change).
-All other elemente increment by 1.
-We've not read anything yet, but we want to leave a delay for the first row to "see" enough light before we read it:
+All other elements increment by 1.
+We've not read anything yet, because we want to leave a delay for the first row to "see" enough light before we read it:

 = = = = = = = = === = = = = = = = =
 Sensor elements --> Frame 1